fedora-infra/fedmsg/doc/proposal.rst

 The above `service-oriented` topic namespace is one option.
 Consider an `object-oriented` topic namespace where the objects are things like users, packages, builds, updates, tests, tickets, and composes.
-Having bodhi subscribe to ``org.fedoraproject.objects.tickets`` and ``org.fedoraproject.objects.builds`` leaves us less tied down to the current implementation of the rest of the infrastructure.
+Having bodhi subscribe to ``org.fedoraproject.object.tickets`` and ``org.fedoraproject.object.builds`` leaves us less tied down to the current implementation of the rest of the infrastructure.
 We could replace `bugzilla` with `pivotal` and bodhi would never know the difference - a ticket is a ticket.